 For decades, the use of stem cells for pain and other conditions has been met with much controversy.
-The stem cells in question were those that were sourced from the umbilical cords of human and animal babies.
-Fortunately, there’s an alternative way to obtain stem cells that is ethical and just as effective.
-At our clinic, we draw the patient’s own stem cells, usually from an area of the body where there is a significant quantity and then inject those into the injury or joint.
-In some cases, these stem cells might be concentrated with platelet-rich-plasma therapy for even further benefit.
+The stem cells in question were those that were sourced from animal and human embryos.
+Fortunately, clinical use of embryonic stem cells is against the law.
+At our clinic, we use stem cell products from new born C-section babies whose mothers agree to donate the tissue.
+We can also draw a patient’s own stem cells, usually from an area of the body where there is a significant quantity and then inject those into the injury or joint.
+In some cases, these stem cells might be combined with platelet-rich-plasma therapy for even further benefit.
 Once the stem cells are injected, patients usually report considerable relief in just a few days.
-For many patients, one treatment is enough but depending on the severity of the injury or pain, multiple treatments may be required.
+For many patients, one treatment of regenerative medicine is enough but depending on the severity of the injury or pain, multiple treatments may be required.

 Treating Pain with Stem Cells: Does it Work?

 While research is limited, the current available evidence on stem cell therapy for pain shows promising results.
-In one study, patients with knee osteoarthritis had an estimated 70% improvement after only 3 treatments.
+In one study of regenerative medicine, patients with knee osteoarthritis had an estimated 70% improvement after only 3 treatments.
 This is incredible news as conventional treatment for osteoarthritis focuses only the management of pain and not reversing the condition itself.
 Furthermore, osteoarthritis patients often report significant pain levels – usually worsened over time.

 Are Stem Cells an Alternative to Dangerous Opioid Drugs?